-The County submits an AAP to the U.S. Department of Housing and Urban Development (HUD) each year to receive CDBG, HOME, ESG and HOPWA funds.
+The County submits an AAP to the U.S. Department of Housing and Urban Development (HUD) each year to receive CDBG, HOME, and ESG funds.
+The District of Columbia, Department of Health, HIV/AIDS Administration, Hepatitis, STD and TB Administration (HAHSTA) is the Regional Grantee on behalf of the Washington, D.C.
+Eligible Metropolitan Area (EMA) and submits an AAP to HUD each year to receive HOPWA funds for Prince George's County.